 This can be particularly hard if you’re already an anxious person; it feels awful to allow your child to experience adversity because you know how bad you’d feel in the same situation.
 The idea of putting your child through that pain might seem unbearable.
 Unfortunately if we try to protect our kids from all uncomfortable situations, they don’t get the chance to practice handling those situations which they will eventually meet no matter what.

-In order to help them develop resilience, we have to grow our own and learn to tolerate the discomfort of watching them struggle.
+In order to help them build resilience, we have to grow our own and learn to tolerate the discomfort of watching them struggle.

 The first step to encouraging resilience is to allow kids to attempt problem solving without rescuing them from their frustration right away.
-It’s helpful to have a few phrases ready for the next time your child is struggling.
+It’s helpful to have a few phrases ready to support them for the next time your child is struggling.

 Also, I generally recommend waiting for a short time before you say anything – we all need a moment to think sometimes when facing a challenge.

 - Would you like to practice your response with me ahead of time?